jungkumseok/cpen400a-2018w-assignments/assignments/assignment-1.md

 ```
 You will see a red button on the top-right corner of your web page.
 Click it to test your code.

-Note that you do not need to setup any server to host the webpage you are creating.
+* Note that you do not need to setup any server to host the webpage you are creating.
 Simply open the html pape with any browser, the webpage will be displayed.

+* The marks and feedback you get from the test script is for your debugging purposes. **Those marks are not used for grading.**

 ## Marking